bram98/quantum/quantum/README.md

 The wavefunction tends to rotate either clockwise or anti-clockwise in space, like a corkscrew.
 What does the orientation of the wave function say about the direction of movement?
 What happens when the wave function is flat?
 With flat I mean the wavefuntion doesn't rotate like a corkscrew, which happens when the particle is near the edges.
 The wave function tends to spread over time.
 Which observable measures the spread of the wave function?
 <br><br>
 Set the simulation to Sine(?) + Infinite square well.
 The sine solutions move really slowly, why do they move so slow?
-Set the display to |psi|^2, also known as probability density.
+Set the display to |psi|^2, which you know as probability density.
 Sine1 and Sine2 are stationary states, why?
 Why is Sine12 not a stationay state?.
 <br><br>
 Which potential makes the gaussian stationary?
 Note: it is not actually the solution, I just changed the parameter until it was kind of stationary.
 <br><br>